-This Certificate in Nursing Education & Faculty Role is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
+This Certificate in Nursing Education & Faculty Role is offered to those individuals who have earned a master's degree in nursing and seek further preparation in nursing education.
 The program can be completed through part-time study.
 Transcripts will be reviewed and course work will be determined on an individual basis.